-As capital projects are forecast to be completed, corresponding income and expenditure, along with impacts upon depreciation expense, are factored into future financial results.
+As capital projects are forecast to be completed, corresponding income and expenditure (including depreciation) impacts are factored into future financial results.

 Other assumptions relating to specific income and expenditure types are included within this Long Term Financial Plan.

 In preparing the Plan, the City undertakes a wide range of sensitivity testing in order to arrive at what it considers to be the most realistic and balanced scenario.
 The attached schedules reflect the City's forecast position.